carordo/fastpages_3/_posts/2022-03-11-How-To-Build-A-Crypto-Dashboard-With-Macros-In-Google-Sheets.md

 In the **Portfolio** tab with blue letters enter the information of the symbol, date, value, cost and fees of each crypto transaction.
 A total net gain or loss is reflected on the most right.
+The values here are used as an example.

 <img src="/fastpages_3/assets/images/2022-03-11-How-To-Build-A-Crypto-Dashboard-With-Macros-In-Google-Sheets/media/image2.png" style="width:6.5in;height:0.65833in" />